Alimony & Spousal Maintenance

 Lake Charles Spousal Support Attorney

-Effective Family Solutions in Calcasieu Parish
+Comprehensive Family Law Services in Calcasieu Parish

 No matter how amicable a divorce is, there’s no denying that both parties suffer financial blows in the process, from paying court fees to dividing property and assets.
 In most marriages, one party earns more than the other, which means one party will suffer more after a divorce.
 State courts have laws in place to help the spouses deemed more financially dependent get back on their feet after divorce.
 As a result, most courts order the higher-earning party to pay what’s known as spousal support to the other party.
 If you’d like to seek legal counsel on spousal support enforcement or need assistance filing a modification, call our alimony and spousal maintenance attorneys in Lake Charles.
 Sudduth & Associates, LLC have helped countless clients resolve their family matters efficiently and with little conflict.